 - Number of investors: 299

-- Written in partnership with FASECOLDA, the second report uses the PACTA methodology to analyze the Colombian insurance sector’s listed equity and corporate bond portfolios (total AuM: US$14.9 billion).
+- Written in partnership with FASECOLDA, this report uses the PACTA methodology to analyze the Colombian insurance sector’s listed equity and corporate bond portfolios (total AuM: US$14.9 billion).
 In 2021, 2DII will continue its partnership with FASECOLDA, to monitor progress and to apply a stress-testing tool that will help model the losses associated with transition risks.

 - The third report analyzes the investment portfolio of the Collective Investment Funds (FIC) managed by 11 trust companies in Colombia, which represents 75% of the total AUM of the FICs managed by the fiduciary sector in the country (total AuM: US$ 9.3 billion).
 The study uses the PACTA metodology and was carried out in partnership with the Asociación de Fiduciarias de Colombia (Asofiduciarias).